 Vilnius became the intellectual center of Lithuania.
 However with only 50% of its population ethnically Lithuanian it left the title of the cultural center to Kaunas.
 Russian language was the lingua franca in the Soviet Union, thus it was also much-used in the interethnic Vilnius (something heavily promoted by the Soviets).
 Nevertheless, an underground opposition always existed, its secret networks uniting street musicians of Gedimino Avenue to the Roman Catholic Church, to the banned and persecuted Freedom League of Lithuania, to the hiking clubs that were always treated with suspicion due to their habit to choose historically important places as the goal of their weekend expeditions.

-With the rise of Gorbachev and his perestroika campaign the Sąjūdis movement was born in 1988 out of this underground opposition.
+With the rise of Gorbachev and his perestroika campaign, the Sąjūdis movement was born in 1988 out of this underground opposition.
 It was also joined by freedom-sympathisers who previously would not have risked their lives to openly endorse Lithuanian independence.
-In mere months what the Soviets once considered to be just another of their provincial capitals was catapulted to worldwide news networks such as CNN and BBC as the global population impatiently waited how would the Lithuanian aspirations unfold.
+In mere months, what the Soviets once considered to be just another of their provincial capitals was catapulted to worldwide news networks such as CNN and BBC as the global population impatiently waited how would the Lithuanian aspirations unfold.
 By the March 11th of 1990 in the same old hall of the Supreme Soviet the first democratically-elected parliament to convene in Vilnius declared independence.
-The Russian blockade followed, leaving Vilnius without fuel for heating or cars, and eventually a military aggression on January 11th-13th of 1991 that killed 14 people and injured 700.
+The Russian blockade followed, leaving Vilnius without fuel for heating or cars.
+Later, a Russian military aggression on January 11th-13th of 1991 that killed 14 people and injured 700.
 Due to an unbelievable cohesion of the people of Vilnius who stood armless against the Soviet tanks all these actions failed.
 The Soviet Union collapsed.
 This collapse (and the end of Cold War) started here – in Vilnius.